• Skip to content

 Your child might start preschool and school based on their chronological age, not their corrected age.

-But a few months in age can make a difference to what a child can do and what they’re expected to do, especially at preschool.
-Some parents of premature children decide to delay school for a year, if their child’s corrected age is just below school entry age.
-This can give your child extra time to catch up in growth and develop the social skills they need for preschool and school.
+But a few months in age can make a difference to what children can do and what they’re expected to do, especially at preschool.
+Some parents of premature children decide to delay school for a year if their child’s corrected age is just below school entry age.
+This can give your child extra time to grow and develop the social skills they need for preschool and school.

 If your child is assessed for any development delay, you can ask for the test results to be scored at both your child’s corrected and chronological ages.